FullStacksDev/angular-and-firebase-template/ARCHITECTURE.md

 And then everything else in the app is fully dynamic (i.e. rendered on the client) — a special empty "loader" HTML file (prerendered from the [`LoaderShellComponent`](./app/src/app/loader-shell.component.ts)) is served for all these routes, and we've configured Firebase Hosting and the PWA set-up to serve this loader file for these routes (more details below).

+> [!NOTE]
+>
+> In this tech stack, we haven't included a CMS or dynamic page generation system (e.g. from Markdown files).
+Instead, we use static prerendered pages — via regular Angular components and routes — for the website content (and any other static pages).
+>
+> This is a simple and effective way to add static content, but will probably not scale up to larger uses cases (like a blog with hundreds of posts, or a full-on marketing website).
+At that point, you'd want to consider hosting your website as a separate static site (which has added benefits like: you can deploy it faster and more frequently).

 ## [`app`] The prerendering set-up

 For the build-time prerendering of pages, we:

 - Configure the `prerender` option in `angular.json` to prerender all paths defined in the [`app/prerendered-routes.txt`](./app/prerendered-routes.txt) file.
   - We also set `"discoverRoutes": false` so only the routes we explicitly specify are prerendered.
+- Specify all static paths we want prerendered, in the `prerendered-routes.txt` file.
+  - Out of the box, we have the website home page (`/`) and the about page (`/about`).
 - Specify the `/loader` path in the `prerendered-routes.txt` file, so that the loader shell is prerendered too.
   - The `/loader` route serves an empty shell of the app (using the [`LoaderShellComponent`](./app/src/app/loader-shell.component.ts)), which then loads the full app on the client-side.
 This route is defined in the [`app.routes.ts`](./app/src/app/app.routes.ts) file.
   - This is used as the default HTML file to serve for all fully dynamic parts of the app.

-So, when we run the production build (`pnpm build`) Angular will output static HTML files for the prerendered routes and an HTML file for the loader shell (as well as the usual JavaScript, CSS, etc. assets)
+So, when we run the production build (`pnpm build`) Angular will output static HTML files for the prerendered routes (including an HTML file for the loader shell) together with the usual JavaScript, CSS, etc. assets.

 > [!NOTE]
 >